 A number of graduate students are also working on the project, including Molly Countermine, Gail Mayer, Bo Ram Kim, Lauren Philbrook, Hye-Young “Grace” Rhee, Mina Shimizu, Brandon McDaniel, Alexia Hozella, Alix Dusel, and Katie Pollom.
 Also working with us is Dr. Brian Crosby, a post-doctoral fellow whose dissertation focused on children’s daytime naps, and Liesbeth Gudde, a post-baccalaureate student visiting us from the Netherlands.
 See Project SIESTA personnel.

 Undergraduate Research Assistants are involved in almost all aspects of the project and can receive up to 6 course credits (HDFS 496) over 3 semesters.
 This is an excellent opportunity for students interested in learning more about human development in preparation for graduate school.
 This study may also provide an opportunity for a senior honors thesis, if students are interested.
 Full-time internships for credit are also available.

-Undergraduates at the University Park site who are interested in working on the project should contact Corey Whitesell at email@example.com.
-Interested undergraduates in the Hershey area should contact Stephanie Bekelja at firstname.lastname@example.org.
-(Candidates must: be motivated, conscientious, and responsible; give at least a 2 semester commitment to the project; and be able to work at least 6 hrs/week.)
-Preference is given to students who will be available to work in the summer.
+Undergraduates at the University Park site who are interested in working on the project should contact Dr. Doug Teti.
+Candidates must be motivated, conscientious, and responsible; give at least a two-semester commitment to the project; and be able to work at least six hours per week.